lphan1812/Coursera_GettingCleaningData-run_analysis/README.md

     run_analysis()

-The output code will run the computations (as described, see *Inside the Code: The Nitty-Gritty*) and output an ascii text file called "tidy_data.txt".
-This data will contain the cleaned, tidy dataset conatining means of 79 different measurements (columns) for 180 observations (columns) (30 subjects and 6 activities = 180 observations).
+The output code will run the computations (as described, see *Inside the Code: The Nitty-Gritty*) and **create an ascii text file called "tidy_data.txt".
+This data will contain the cleaned, tidy dataset conatining means of 79 different measurements (columns) for 180 observations (columns) (30 subjects and 6 activities = 180 observations)**.

 If the user wishes to keep the tidy dataset as a dataframe in R for further use/manipulation, then the following example will save the tidy dataset as a dataframe in the user's R workspace: